 Did You Know?

 Respectful Communication is experienced as a sense of safety and trust that allows one to be authentic, open, and honest, in hearing and expressing feelings, thoughts and ideas so that effective communication occurs.

-Respectful Communication empowers the experience of 'psychological safety'.
+Respectful Communication empowers the experience of 'psychological safety' and 'person centred practice'.

 Respectful Communication requires a number of skills that empowers individuals to select communication strategies that complement our natural compassionate nature, however, counter our natural protective nature.
 As a consequence Respectful Communication requires more than basic communication skills.
 It requires one to explore their mindset, emotional awareness and social considerations.

 Principles of Respectful Communication:

 Nourish: Life requires us to be nourished, to have our needs fulfilled.
 This is caring.
 To Nourish is Respectful Practice.
 The questions are how aware and responsive we are to our own and others needs?